S.R.: Monaco Swan One Design - day 3 - 2019 Second Edition

 In the other classes, the departure has been “ordinaria” and they crossed the line in the first half near the R.C. boat.
 Even if the battle between participants of the ClubSwan 42 and 45 has been tight, the forces on field had been already evident for the last two days.

-ClubSwan42 & 45: Formation copyright © photo Alexander Panzeri
+ClubSwan42 & 45: Departure. copyright © photo Alexander Panzeri |

-ClubSwan42 & 45: Formation.
+ClubSwan42 & 45: Formation. copyright © photo Alexander Panzeri |

 While the regattas were taking place, after the visit of the old lady TUIGA D-3 yesterday, the third day has had another fast visit from another old Lady the tall sail ship (and French monument) Belem, just a pity they didn’t hoist all sails earlier, but it’s always nice to see this lady.
 For me this is the second time I can shoot tall ships behind the event in Monaco: the first time was during the J24 European Champ.
 2013 (yup time runs fast from my debut) http://bit.ly/2WeMZV2

-Belem pass under the Oceanogephic Museum copyright © photo Alexander Panzeri
+Belem passes under the Oceanographic Museum. copyright © photo Alexander Panzeri |

-Clubswan50: La Signora in Rosso Perhonen GBR-023 e Belem copyright © photo Alexander Panzeri
+Clubswan50: La Signora in Rosso Perhonen GBR-023 and Belem. copyright © photo Alexander Panzeri |

 The second race for both classes have been more spread on the line.

-ClubSwan50: Departure copyright © photo Alexander Panzeri
+ClubSwan50: Departure. copyright © photo Alexander Panzeri |

-ClubSwan42 & 45: Departure copyright © photo Alexander Panzeri
+ClubSwan42 & 45: Departure. copyright © photo Alexander Panzeri |

 But if the departure was conventional, the race has been exciting.